Persie0/SimplyTranslate-dart/README.md

 which was used as a template for this package.

-Sadly Google only allows a limited amount of requests therefore I chose https://sr.ht/~metalune/SimplyTranslate/ as an alternative.
-But you still get Google Translation quality.
+As Google only allows a limited amount of requests an alternative was needed.
+I chose
+https://sr.ht/~metalune/SimplyTranslate/
+Free and open source but you still get Google Translation quality.